Links on Android Authority may earn us a commission. Learn more.

 Where to buy the Fitbit Sense

 The Fitbit Sense is available from Fitbit.com, Amazon, Best Buy, and other retailers for $329.95 in Carbon/Graphite and Lunar White/Soft Gold colorways.
-You’ll often see deals and discounts, though, so you could pick it up for as low as $279.95 with the right deal.
+You’ll often see deals and discounts, though, and may be able to find one for as low as $279.95 with the right deal.

 Q: Does the Fitbit Sense support contactless payments?